magento/merchdocs/src/stores/compliance-ccpa-guide.md

   - **Minors < 13**: Parental authorization is required for minors under the age of 13 to opt in to the sale of their personal information.

   - **Minors 13 to < 16**: Minors at least 13 and less than 16 years of age can opt in to the sale of their personal information, provided the business establishes a reasonable process to document the action.
 The process must be set forth in the company's [privacy policy]({% link stores/privacy-policy.md -%}).
 When a business receives requests from minors in this age range, it must inform them of their right to opt out at a later date, and explain how to do it.

+  {: .bs-callout .bs-callout-info}
+  Merchants are prohibited from storing the personal data of children on our platform or systems.
+If there is reason to believe collected data belongs to a minor, it must be removed from our platform immediately to avoid breach of Magento license terms.

 ### Step 8: Document all related procedures and maintain records.